 It has been a very challenging time, but one that has bought significant opportunities for SPH workforce development including the completion of trainee HCA positions and the exploration of Trainee Associate Nursing and Trainee OPD roles which aligns with the organisations Investors in People Accreditation.

 These opportunities aim to strengthen and develop the skills of the staff within the workforce.

-A further review is being undertaken at the time of writing this report to review the workforce and the establishment, in particular the Registered Nursing establishment, to ensure the skill mix aligns with the organisation's 3-year strategy considering the national picture regarding the shortage of qualified nurses.
+A review has undertaken to align the workforce and the establishment, particularly the Registered Nursing establishment, to ensure the skill mix matches the organisation's 3-year strategy considering the national picture regarding the shortage of qualified nurses.

-The aim of the review is to ensure staffing capacity and capability are sustainable and sufficient to provide safe and effective care to patients, taking account of any variation in demand.
-It is anticipated that the review will minimise the need for expensive agency staff by effectively planning the workforce needed for service requirements.
+The aim of the review was to ensure staffing capacity and capability are sustainable and sufficient to provide safe and effective care to patients, taking account of any variation in demand.
+It was anticipated that the review will minimise the need for expensive agency staff and transfer to NHS Professionals by effectively planning the workforce needed for service requirements.

 This aligns with the RCNs Workforce Standards as it is recognised that relying on agency staffing can impact on safe staffing and patient safety.

 In addition to Safe Staffing metrics, additional quality measures have continually been reviewed and monitored including Datix Incident Reporting, Harm Free Care statistics, Complaints, Patient Experience Surveys, and Friends and Family feedback.

 The organisations quality assurance framework is currently under further review along with any staff and patient feedback relating to staffing and patient safety.